renxiangnan/rsp/README.md

 # rsp
-This a prototype of RDF Stream Processing Engine based on Spark Streaming and Kafka.
+This a prototype of distributed RDF Stream Processing Engine based on Spark Streaming and Kafka.

 The engine aims to automatize the continuously SPARQL query processing on Spark Streaming.